 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
 In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
 A list of active agreements may be found on this website.
 You can also learn more about transferring from AACC to continue your education.

 Anne Arundel Community College offers an Associate of Applied Science (A.A.S.) in Surgical Technology upon successful completion of the 66-credit program.

 If you're interested in earning a four-year degree and want to study this subject, Transfer Studies may be your solution.
 This distinctive degree is designed to let you choose an area of concentration (or major), while completing your state of Maryland general education requirements.

 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 If you hope to transfer to a specific program or school, one of our advisors can help structure your AACC studies specifically for that purpose.
 The result?
 You get a well-rounded associate degree preparing you for further studies and successful career.

-As a surgical technologist, you will be trained to prepare patients and operating rooms, and prep surgical teams for surgery.
+As a surgical technologist, you will be trained to prepare patients, operating rooms and surgical teams for surgery.
 With this degree, you will have ample opportunities to work in hospitals, surgical centers and other health care industries as part of the surgical team.
-The program prepares graduates for the surgical technologists national certification examination.
+The program prepares graduates for the surgical technologists' national certification examination.

 The surgical technology program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).